esdc-devcop/esdc-devcop.github.io/guides/tfs-to-gccode.md

 ### What is the recommended approach for working with an external testing team service?

 > When migrating on GCcode, all the functionality around the work items changes.
-In GcCode, everything is related around  `issues` combined with different `labels`.
+> In GcCode, everything is related around  `issues` combined with different `labels`.
 > With TFS, we have some strict workflow where work items have strict state flow.
-Testing team are working with tools like 'Microsoft Test Manager' which is tightly coupled with TFS.
+> Testing team are working with tools like 'Microsoft Test Manager' which is tightly coupled with TFS.

+Get them to work with you.
+Create workflows that work with your development cycle; there is nothing stopping a team from having strict workflows and following them in GCcode.

+As far as the tool usage goes, developers and testers need to pick the tools that are best for the project.
+GCcode does function differently than TFS, however GCcode is more mature and flexible as a platform for development.
+If GCcode is the development platform (which it has been recommended to be) the testing platform (or tools) need to work with it, not the other way around.